obsidiansystems/ledger-app-nervos/README.md

 # Overview

-This repository contains the Ava BOLOS application for the Ledger Nano S and Ledger Nano X and tools for testing the application.
+This repository contains the Avalanche BOLOS application for the Ledger Nano S and Ledger Nano X and tools for testing the application.

 Most instructions assume you have the [Nix](https://nixos.org/nix/) Package Manager, which you can install on any Linux distribution or MacOS.